NinaLAnderson3/project2/README.md

      2. The top border of the county line will show the tax rate.
 The lighter shade of blue will indicate a lower Tax Rate.
      3. When someone hovers on a county a summary of the general info will pop up.
   3. This page is to help a person make a decision based on the the geography and location.

+  #### Source Data Set
+  1. Drop down menu where you can see all the source data set and have a filter each data set by their column values.

   #### Bonus
+   Explore it and see.

+  #### Instructions
+  1. Clone the Repo
+  2. Update the config key
+  3. Run app.py